 This wall-mountable Shop Fox device is similar to the previous product on this list to some extent, though it can’t be set up on the floor.
 With the 2.5-micron reusable bag attached and inflated, the whole unit comes out to 44 inches.
 Despite being a bit larger than the previous product, however, it should still be unobtrusive when mounted on a wall.

 The cast aluminum impeller is about the same size as the previous product, with all of the same features.
 Namely, the intake hole is 4 inches wide, so it’s perfect for managing the dust collection drawers of most power tools.
 Furthermore, although the motor in this device isn’t that impressive, it’s quiet and effective enough.
-The unit offers 537 CFM of airflow, so it has stronger suction than the previous one I reviewed.
+The unit offers 537 CFM of airflow, so it has similar suction than the previous one I reviewed.

 There are two other additional features I really appreciate about this product: the dust bag window that allows you to see if the bag is full, as well as the zipper at the bottom that makes emptying it out practically effortless.